itadityaa/angular-cc-1-server/readme.md

-# Node.js Server for Angular Storefront - Crash Course
+# Node.js Server for Angular Storefront - Angular_tutorial

 This server provides the backend functionality for the Angular frontend, allowing users to perform CRUD (Create, Read, Update, Delete) operations on products.
 The server utilizes Express and interacts with a JSON file to manage product data.